kernvalley/events.kernvalley.us/_events/2020-trunk-or-treat.md

 ---
 ## Need content here.

-On Halloween Night, join us at Rivernook Campgrounds for candy, a costume contest, and a moview in the meadow
+On Halloween Night, join us at Rivernook Campgrounds for candy, a costume contest, and a movie in the meadow

 - Golf Cart Parade (starts at 3 PM)
 - Costume Contest